As told to Saheli Mitra

 There are more questions than answers in this story.
 More importantly, let’s not forget we have only one version.
 We have no idea what was in Suhani’s mind.

 Was the prominent Lack of communication to blame?
-Did she sext to fulfill her desires which she could not communicate to her husband?
+Did she sext to fulfil her desires which she could not communicate to her husband?
 Was she more comfortable in the virtual anonymity than in face to face transactions?
 Did she describe her physical needs more openly through the veil of the Internet?
 Was the long distance relationship a safer option?
 Was the friend following Suhani’s leads or were they better compatible physically?

 Was Suvanker following his friend’s direct instructions or his wife’s hints that were translated in them?
 Was it the dream fulfilled for her or just the guilt of emotional infidelity?
 Why did he think of sex in a situation that clearly demanded discussion?
 How emotionally close were they and how close was he to the reality of their relationship?